Gyumri: Education

 In 2014, the Gyumri Technology Center was opened in the city, in an attempt to turn Gyumri into a regional and international center of information and high technologies.

 The Gyumri branch of Tumo Center for Creative Technologies was opened in May 2015, following a fundraising initiative by Shant TV.
-It will move to the old theatre building of Gyumri upon the completion of the reconstruction process, expected in June 2019.
+After three years of renovations, the center was moved to its permanent location, the historic theater building of Gyumri, in 2020.

 As of 2017, the city is home to 47 public education schools, 23 pre-school kindergartens, as well as 7 special schools for music.

 Sport

 Football

 Gyumri is home to the Armenian football club FC Shirak.
 They play their home games at the Gyumri City Stadium, the oldest football stadium in Armenia dating back to 1924.
 Shirak are one of the most popular football teams in Armenia, having won the championship of the Armenian Premier League four times, with the most recent one in the 2012–13 season.
 Shirak have also won the Armenian Independence Cup once.
 The native of Gyumri and former Shirak player Artur Petrosyan was the all-time leading scorer for the Armenia national football team until his record was surpassed by Henrikh Mkhitaryan in 2013.

 Aragats FC was the second football club that represented the city.
 However, the club was dissolved in 2002 due to financial difficulties.

 The Gyumri Football Academy of the Football Federation of Armenia was opened on 13 September 2014.
 It is home to four natural-grass and two artificial turf regular-sized football training pitches.